 Current Study

-An Instructional Conversation (IC) is an educational discussion that takes place in a small group setting in which the teacher provides a clear academic question or topic for students to discuss with one another to form an authentic idea or conclusion.
+An IC is an educational discussion that takes place in a small group setting in which the teacher provides a clear academic question or topic for students to discuss with one another to form an authentic idea or conclusion.
 ICs prompt each participant to generate their own conversation goal prior to the activity.
 This provides and encourages the opportunity for every child to speak and contribute to the conversation.
 This IC pedagogy is used in combination with Joint Productive Activities (JPAs) to help support students in collaborating to create a tangible finished product.
 Examples of tangible finished products are worksheets, t-charts, sorts, Venn diagrams, etc. The IC-JPA model has clear academic and linguistic instructional goals.
 By allowing students to lead activities and conversations, teachers are given more opportunities to informally assess student knowledge to adjust further instruction.

 The IC-JPA intervention was expected to increase ESOL students’ mathematical skills while simultaneously increasing academic language usage.
 This study was conducted in an attempt to determine the effects that IC-JPAs have on students in different areas: